Small cells go large to help meet data demand

 BARCELONA Small cell radio equipment that boosts network coverage is providing big opportunities for telecom operators as they face growing demand for smartphone Internet access in busy streets, shopping centers and stadiums.

-The devices - small radio nodes which provide network coverage over a range of between 32.80 and 656.16 feet - have been used by businesses and consumers to provide a signal in areas of poor coverage for years.
+The devices - small radio nodes which provide network coverage over a range of between 10 and 200 meters - have been used by businesses and consumers to provide a signal in areas of poor coverage for years.

 Now operators are using them to bolster public broadband networks and ease pressure on traditional base stations, as they struggle to meet exploding data demand from customers wanting to access the Internet via smartphones and tablets on the go.